mylette/vim-gym/README.rst

 vim-notes_, vimwiki_ and riv.vim_, to name a few.
 These plugins help navigate, create notes and generating HTML files which can come in handy (especially for the beginners in Vim).
-The main problem, however, with mentioned plugins is that they confine users to a set of commands and potentially hinder from expressing creativity in Vim.
+The main problem, however, with the mentioned plugins is that they confine users to a set of commands and potentially hinder from expressing creativity in Vim.
 Additionally, they support only certain markup languages, some of which might not be applicable elsewhere.

-On the other hand, commands for jumping into and create new files have always been integrated part of Vim.
+On the other hand, commands for jumping into and create new files have always been an integrated part of Vim.
 Actually, **multiple-file manipulation is one of the things where Vim shines the brightest**, just think about Vim's buffers, argument lists, multiple windows and tabs options.
 Also, writing notes in bare Vim does not restrict to a